-The Foster's Pond Corporation has established accounts with two of the nearest providers of sand and gravel (Lynch Materials and Benevento Companies, both on Route 62 in Wilmington).
+The nearest providers of sand and gravel are Lynch Materials and the Benevento Companies, both on Route 62 in Wilmington.
+Lynch is capable of providing materials in its own trucks.
+Note: Trucks longer than 12 feet are likely to have difficulty backing onto the site to dump materials.
 Emergency contact information for these companies is provided in Appendix D. Additional potential material sources are also listed in Appendix D.